5 Lesser-Known Greek Islands for a Peaceful Escape

 Folegandros: A Timeless, Enchanting Island

-To get to Folegandros, you’ll need to hop on a ferry from Santorini or Milos.
+From Athens, ferries leave from the port of Piraeus and reach Folegandros in around four to five hours.
+Another option is flying from Athens to Santorini and then taking a short ferry to Folegandros, which usually takes about an hour.
+Many travelers visiting Santorini never make it this far, which is one of the reasons the island still feels relaxed.
 The journey is smooth, and when you arrive, you’ll immediately fall in love with Chora, the island's charming capital.
 This village is perched high on a hilltop, offering jaw-dropping panoramic views of the Aegean Sea.
 As you wander through its narrow streets, you’ll come across whitewashed homes, cute cafés, and little boutiques tucked into the corners.
 It’s the perfect place to wander aimlessly, or just sit back and enjoy a coffee while taking in the sights.

 Agali Beach